liane4323/sep11-freedom-project/tool/learning-log.md

 * I chose this feature because it looks like an answer choice section from a quiz.
 It reminded me of google forms that I would fill out in school.
 You can see the resemblance in the picture above.

+Here 3 phrases that I have learnt + their meanings in my own words:

+* **recurrent behavior** - atterns or actions that repeat over time (mostly through functions.
+* **native component** - a UI element for the use of better performance on many devices.
+* **ARIA** - make web applications more accessible like screen readers (_Accessible Rich Internet Applications_).